synergycp/available-now/README.md

 - `index.html` - Main page text/HTML structure (e.g. Page Title)
 - `views/home.html` - Configuration of HTML for individual server rows (AngularJS)
 - `styles/style.scss` - All the page CSS styling

+After changes have been made, run `gulp build` to compile the files again, then copy the contents of the `_build` folder to your web host.